Error Codes 600–699

 671

-DinkeyAdd could not create the Shell-protected output file.
+DinkeyAdd could not create the output file while adding Shell protection to a native binary.

-The most common cause of this error is that you do not have sufficient access rights to create the output file.
+The extended error code is an operating system error code indicating why the file could not be created.
+The most common cause is that you do not have sufficient access rights to create the output file.
 Ensure that the Output Pathname you specified is a folder you can write to, such as your desktop or Documents folder.

 672